v0idwalker/mgr-sources/training/SA/README.md

 The next script, run as:
  `python training/SA/sa_w2v.py`<br />
- is similar to the first one, but the word embeddings are pre-trained vectors from w2v, for better results.
+ uses the word embeddings from pre-trained vectors from w2v, instead of those initialised by keras.
  Currently the difference is 5%.

+ The script<br />
+ `python training/SA/sa._w2v_hp.py`<br />
+ combines search through hyper-parameters space with the embedding layer made from w2v pre-trained vectors.